 Dr. Hobgood's aesthetic team creates customized treatment plans tailored to the cosmetic needs of each patient.
 Ashley Smith is a registered nurse injector who specializes in BOTOX® and filler injections, while licensed esthetician Brooke Scatchard is a certified laser technician.Meet Our Team

-What is a resurfacing procedure and what results can I expect?
+What are chemical peels and other resurfacing procedures, and what results can I expect?

 Skin resurfacing incorporates a number of different techniques that penetrate to various depths causing new skin to be regenerated.
 Collectively, these applications may reach the deepest layers of the skin and will rejuvenate the deepest wrinkles.
 Sunspots and irregular pigmentations are lifted out of the skin.
 These peels also are used to prevent the onset of skin cancer in patients with heavy sun exposure and significant changes in the skin texture.